 - This article.
 Try not to snicker at the description of the incident as an "accidental discharge".

-- NFL player Plaxico Burress famously shot himself in the leg (one of the two he needed to do his job) after storing his (unregistered!) gun in the waistband of his sweatpantsnote .
+- NFL player Plaxico Burress famously shot himself in the leg after storing his unregistered gun in the waistband of his sweatpants.
 It slipped down his pants leg and he accidentally pulled the trigger when trying to catch it.
 He was in a crowded nightclub and he didn't notice he'd shot himself until he could feel the blood a few minutes after.
-So to recap: a man rich enough to have other people carry his gun, with a contract suggesting he should, shoots himself as his gun falls down the elastic waistband of the pants he wore to a nightclub.
-Immediate action is not taken due to the minimal attention being paid to the gun.
+He even ended up spending a year in jail for shooting himself.note

 - Somewhat related: fairly or not, armed female civilians are stereotyped as keeping their weapon loose in a purse.

 - Women keeping guns loose in purses doesn't only apply to civilians; that's where the first female cops were expected to keep their weapons too.
 Clearly, people who should have known better weren't thinking much.